tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 ## *** this is a work-in-progress ***

-# SpreadsheetGear sample code for Visual Studio Code
+# SpreadsheetGear code samples for Visual Studio Code

 This repository contains SpreadsheetGear sample code for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.